Tushar046/E-healthCare-Management-System/README.md

 # E-healthCare-Management-System
-# Hospital Management System

 ## Overview

-The Hospital Management System is a full-stack web application developed to manage hospital operations effectively.
+The E-healthCare Management System is a full-stack web application developed to manage hospital operations effectively.
 It leverages modern web technologies like Spring Boot, React.js, and MySQL to provide a seamless and interactive user experience.
 This system aims to streamline the administrative tasks of a hospital, including patient management, doctor management, employee management, and more.

 ## Features